quintype/malibu/.github/pull_request_template.md

 # Description

-Please include a summary of the change and which issue is fixed.
-Please also include relevant motivation and context.
-List any dependencies that are required for this change.
+Please include the summary of the change made.
+Please include the required context here.
+Please include the issue reference for the fix and the dependencies reference for the change.

 Fixes # (issue-reference)

+Dependencies # (dependency-issue-reference)

+Documentation # (link to the corresponding documentation changes)

 ## Type of change